-1. Strength of the audition (or portfolio for Music Composition applicants): Audition strength is determined by audition ratings and comments by faculty.
+1. Strength of the audition or interview (or portfolio for Music Composition applicants): Audition strength is determined by audition ratings and comments by faculty.

-2. Needs of the school: The balanced number of students for the programmatic needs of CCPA is considered.
+4. Needs of the school: The balanced number of students for the programmatic needs of CCPA will be considered.

 CCPA scholarship funding is automatically renewed annually in the same dollar amount, provided a student is registered full-time and meets all the requirements within their conservatory's Scholarship Agreement.
 If you have further questions about CCPA financial aid and scholarships, please contact Thomas Ott, Assistant Dean of Enrollment Management, at firstname.lastname@example.org.

 Loans are borrowed from either the government or a private entity to finance expenses directly related to the cost of your education.
 This money must be repaid and is subject to the terms and conditions outlined by the lender.

 Carefully consider all financial aid options before borrowing.